 Dr. Jennifer Busch

 Dr. Busch’s research focuses broadly on signal transduction and specifically on kinases, an important class of proteins within these transduction pathways.
 She studies mechanisms by which specific kinases modulate cellular responses to stressors.
-Currently, she is using the small invertebrate Cordylophora as a model organism.

 Dr. Nadine C. Folino-Rorem

 Dr. Rorem and her research students are studying the ecology and molecular taxonomy of the invasive colonial hydroid, Cordylophora.
 Current areas of interest are how physiological adaptations may explain the global distribution of this invasive hydroid and the predatory role of this hydroid in aquatic systems.
 She is also interested in cnidarian biology with a focus on freshwater cnidarians.

 Dr. Tepavčević studies how bacteria regulate gene expression at the post-transcriptional level.
 She uses a marine bacterium, Vibrio fischeri, an exclusive symbiont of the Hawaiian bobtail squid, Euprymna scolopes, as a model system to investigate how small non-coding RNAs (sRNAs) and their chaperones regulate gene expression.
 Specifically, the lab is looking at the regulation of processes required for Vibrio colonization of the squid light organ, including motility, biofilm formation and bioluminescence.

 Dr. Lewis' research involves characterizing factors such as salinity, nutrients, pH and pheromones, that control the growth and reproduction of the large marine brown algae known as kelps.